kubevirt/project-infra/github/ci/testgrid/README.md

 ## Workflow

-Once the changes in dashboards or jobs are merged, a Prow job generates a PR on `kubernetes/test-infra`.
-When it is merged, the changes will be accessible on [TestGrid](https://testgrid.k8s.io).
+The process for updating the configuration of KubeVirt's dashboards is automated.
+Once the changes in dashboards or jobs are merged, a postsumit Prow job uploads the configuration to a GCS bucket.
+The testgrid instance that runs at https://testgrid.k8s.io will read kubevirt's group config from that bucket, once this is done the latest changes will be live.